 The proportion of Fund assets invested in U.S. or foreign securities may vary depending on a number of factors, including investment strategies, market conditions and outlook for the global economy.
 Conviction weightings are then assigned to the individual companies based on our perceived risk and return for that company.

 Investment ideas stem from numerous sources including, but not limited to, news publications, quantitative fundamental screenings, investment conferences, company visits, quarterly statements and annual reports from whom we feel are great money managers, and networking with other investment professionals.

-We believe our conviction and asset class weighting directly controls risk by allowing us to overweight the businesses, or funds, with the best risk reward characteristics.
+We believe our conviction and asset class weighting directly controls risk by allowing us to overweight the businesses, with the best risk reward characteristics.
 Also, the Fund checks for any potential liquidity constraints on a stock specific level, as well as limiting its maximum investment per stock to no more than 15% of the outstanding voting shares of a company measured at the time of purchase.
-However, we feel the most important risk control is our unique and independent investment ideas and the quality of due diligence performed on a company or management team before we make a purchase.
+However, we feel the most important risk control is our unique and independent investment ideas and the quality of due diligence performed on a company before we make a purchase.
 Risk is managed and controlled by following our disciplined investment selection process.

 The Fund's selling strategy is to reevaluate a security once a price target is met.
 If, upon reevaluation, the company's stock trades at a premium to the Adviser's own intrinsic estimates, the stock becomes a candidate for sale.
 Factors that may negatively affect the price targets are: management change, increased competition, poor capital allocation, change in business model, mergers, acquisitions and political risks.